 Understanding Infinite Sadness and How to Treat It

 Anxiety and depression are both incredibly treatable conditions.
 That's the most important thing to understand - no matter how bad you may feel, anxiety and depression really are treatable.
-They often feel like they cannot be treated, and most treatments have setbacks, but both conditions have very high treatment success rates provided you commit to the right ones.
+They often feel like they cannot be treated, and most treatments have challenges, but both conditions have very high treatment success rates provided you commit to the right ones.

 Realizing that and recognizing that is actually one of the first steps to treatment, because unfortunately when you feel that sadness, it feels as though it's never going to go away.
 Many people simply forgo treatment assuming that it's hopeless, because the problem is defined specifically by the fact that it feels hopeless.